dervalp/cosyJS/README.md

 ```
 ##The Component

-By using node.js we are able to run the same code client and server side and cosy tries to take this to its advantage and allows you to share lots of code client and server side.
+By using node.js we are able to run the same code client and server side and cosy tries to take this to its advantage and allows you to share lots of code between them.

 A component needs 2 things in order to work, the definition and the template.